autotelik/datashift/README.markdown

 To use Excel OLE and MS Excel are NOT required.

+Specific tools for Spree E-Commerce now separate gem [datashift_spree](https://github.com/autotelik/datashift_spree "Datashift Spree")

+#### <a name="Features">Features</a>

+Import and Export ActiveRecord models direct to CSV or Excel/OpenOffice (.xls)

+You can select which associations to include and for import, set configurable defaults or over rides.

+Create, parse and use Excel/OpenOffice (.xls) documents dynamically from Ruby

+Generate a sample template with headers only.

+Export template and populate with model data

+Bulk import tools for Paperclip attachments.

+Easily extendable Loader functionality to deal with non trivial import cases, such as complex association lookups.

+High level rake and thor command line tasks for import/export provided.

+Loaders can be configured via YAML with over ride values, default values and mandatory column settings.

+Many example Spreadsheets/CSV files in spec/fixtures, fully documented with comments for each column.

 Features a common Excel interface over both our own wrapper around Apache POI (JRuby) and spreadsheet gem (all main Rubies)

 This means you can switch seamlessly between the two libraries, and if required drop down to make use of advanced